 Children initially learn to spell by being taught phonics daily through Read Write Inc starting in EYFS and continuing into KS1.
 Y1 and 2 follow a structured spelling programme including NC spelling patterns.

 In Years 1 and 2, as children become secure in their phonetical knowledge, spellings are taught throughout the week with time being allocated to explicitly teach appropriate words.
 Two words from the current theme are also taught weekly for children to learn as part of their spellings.

-Children are taught to follow the Look, Say, Cover, Write, Check (LSCWC) procedure when learning new spellings, as well as a number of other strategies including word searches, word pyramids, copy the shape of the word, write vowels with a different colour.
+Children are taught to spell using the 5 'S' (see, say, spell, scribe, solve) and they practice the spellings using Look, Say, Cover, Write, Check (LSCWC).
+These strategies complement many other practice activities such as word searches, word pyramids, copy the shape of the word, write vowels with a different colour.